 Location: 1321 Commerce St, Dallas, TX 75202

-The Adolphus Hotel is one of the places to take pictures in Dallas that truly captures the vibes of downtown.
+The Adolphus Hotel is one of the places to take pictures in Dallas that truly captures the vibes of downtown Dallas.
 It’s an upscale hotel fused with Mid-cCentury modern and fabulous chic decor.

-Otto Coffee And Fine Foods is a moody cafe located inside the hotel.
-The interior is simply sleek with beautiful white marble countertops and wood paneled walls.
+Otto Coffee And Fine Foods is a moody cafe located inside the hotel with sleek beautiful white marble countertops and wood-paneled walls.

 You are able to walk inside the Adolphus Hotel, the lobby is absolutely stunning!
 The blue velvet furniture and marbled floors make this entrance exquisite.

 There really isn’t a good time to go since it is a hotel since lobbies usually have continuous traffic.
-Just avoid checkout and checkin hours which is typically around 11am and at 3pm.
+Just avoid checkout and check-in hours which are typically around 11 am and at 3 pm.

 9| Highland Park Village